Make these fun frogs with paper cups and bottle caps.

 Tools I Use

-Here are a few basic supplies I used in this craft from Amazon.
+Here are a few basic supplies I used in this craft.
+Click on an image below to find out more.
 You can also visit my Tools I Use Page to find more resources I use for crafts, writing, and blogging.

 Frogs and other fun animals are featured in my book, Frogs Eat Spaghetti…Right?
 Watch the book trailer below.
 You can also find lesson plans, puzzles and crafts here.